Michel-Developpement/react-bitcoin-price-tracker/README.md

 # English :

 This is my fist app react coding in full typescript.
-This application was make with Vite.
+This application was made with Vite.
 The application is made of 3 components (App.tsx Bitcoin.tsx and NavBar.tsx).
 The Bitcoin component fetches the coindesk API every second to retrieve the price of a bitcoin euro in euros and puts it in a state to be displayed in real time.
 The NavBar component contains only TSX tags and uses a css module for display